-Protect all water resources in the plan area, including rivers, streams, springs, wetlands, surface waters and groundwater quality, in accordance with the requirements and guidance in the EU Water Framework Directive 2000 (2000/60/EC), the European Union (Water Policy) Regulations 2003 (as amended), the Western River Basin Management Plan 2009-2015 (including any updated or superseding document) and other relevant EU Directives, including associated national legislation and policy guidance (including any superseding versions of same).
+Protect all water resources in the plan area, including sea waters, rivers, streams, springs, wetlands, surface waters and groundwater quality, in accordance with the requirements and guidance in the EU Water Framework Directive 2000 (2000/60/EC), the European Union (Water Policy) Regulations 2003 (as amended), the National River Basin Management Plan and other relevant EU Directives, including associated national legislation and policy guidance (including any superseding versions of same).
 Support the application and implementation of a catchment planning and management approach to development and conservation, including the implementation of Sustainable Drainage System techniques for new development in the plan area.